-When starting a cooperation with a Chinese contractor, firstly we should check the company, in terms of credibility and reliability.
+When starting a cooperation with a Chinese contractor, firstly, we should check the company in terms of credibility and reliability.
 Even if we verify the partner and we are sure of their honesty, it is worth considering signing a commercial contract.
 An agreement with a Chinese supplier is a very good way to secure our order.
-A clear statement of the terms of the transaction will allow us to avoid later misunderstandings and problems, resulting from, e.g. imprecise presentation of requirements.
+A clear statement of the terms of the transaction will allow us to avoid later misunderstandings and problems resulting from, e.g. imprecise presentation of requirements.

 In the case of a smaller order, we can only consider verification of the Chinese company to minimize the risk.
-However, if the order is for a large amount of money, we highly recommend both the verification of the Chinese contractor and signing a trade agreement.
+However, if the order is for a large amount of money, we highly recommend both the verification of the Chinese contractor and the signing trade agreement.
 When trading with China, one should always take some precautions.
 To ensure that the product meets our requirements, it is also worth carrying out quality control during the production process.

-Some of the entrepreneurs are skeptical about the idea of signing trade agreements with Chinese suppliers.
+Some entrepreneurs are skeptical about the idea of signing trade agreements with Chinese suppliers.
 This is often due to the desire to avoid additional costs.
 Nonetheless, given the costs of the whole import process, as well as potential losses resulting from the lack of a contract, it is a small expense.

 If we have not signed a commercial contract with a Chinese contractor, there is a greater risk that the final product will not meet our requirements.
 In case of any problems with goods (e.g. non-compliance with the order, production and delivery delay, lack of certificates), without an agreement, our chances of recovering losses are negligible.
-However, if we have signed a contract, based on written provisions, we can assert our rights and get a refund.
+However, if we have signed a contract based on written provisions, we can assert our rights and get a refund.

 What should a contract with a Chinese supplier contain?